bp74/StageXL/doc/getting_started.md

       stage.addChild(bitmap);
     });

-### Other Samples
+### Examples

-The example folder in this repository contains more advanced demos and applications.
-Please start with the demos and learn about the basic building blocks of dartflash.
+Please take a look at the example directory for more advanced examples.
+Those examples will show you the basic building blocks of dartflash.
 If you have some experience with the Adobe Flash API you will be pleasantly surprised :)

+There is another github repository which contains a game which was ported from Adobe Flash to HTML5 using the dartflash library.
+Because of the similarity between Dart and ActionScript and by using the dartflash library the port was finished in only 6 hours.
+The full source code is available here: <https://github.com/bp74/dartflash-escape>.

 ## Package Import